Dani13vg/Image-Captioning-app-web/README.md

 - **Log out**: This option logs the user out and redirects him to the home page.
 This options only appears after the user has log in.

-### Contributions:

-- If you're open to contributions, provide guidelines on how others can contribute to your project.
-- Provide contact information or steps for submitting pull requests or issues.

 ### Acknowledgements

 This project utilizes BLIP (Bootstrapping Language-Image Pre-training), an innovative model for unified vision-language understanding and generation.
 I extend my gratitude to the authors Junnan Li, Dongxu Li, Caiming Xiong, and Steven Hoi for their significant contributions to the field of Computer Vision and Pattern Recognition.
 Their work has been instrumental in the development of this project.